GRBurst/slack-logger-python/README.md

 ### Filter Message

 Filters implement the logging interface of `Filters`.
+They are designed to work as a companion to a `LogFormatter`, as it can filter on the formatters config.
+A message is logged if a filter is matched successfully.
 Design goal (4) and (5) are partially demonstrated.

+Here is a quick example:

 ```python
 from slack_logger import FilterConfig, SlackFilter, SlackHandler